Search Options

 Indirect supervision

-The more than 2000 less significant banks are directly supervised by their national supervisor, and indirectly supervised by the ECB.
-However, the ECB can decide at any time to take over the direct supervision of any one of these banks to ensure consistent application of high supervisory standards.
+The around 2,000 less significant banks in the euro area are directly supervised by their national supervisor and indirectly supervised by the ECB.
+However, the ECB can decide at any time to take over the direct supervision of any one of these banks to ensure high supervisory standards are consistently applied.

-How is the ECB held democratically accountable for its supervision?
+How is the ECB held accountable for its supervision?

-Several accountability arrangements are in place to hold the ECB democratically accountable for its supervisory actions, including:
+Several accountability arrangements are in place to hold the ECB democratically accountable for its supervisory actions, including through:

 • regular discussions with the European Parliament and the Council of the European Union;